vercel/next.js/docs/advanced-features/open-telemetry.md

 ## Getting Started

 OpenTelemetry is extensible but setting it up properly can be quite verbose.
-That's why we prepared a simple package `@vercel/otel` that helps you get started quickly.
+That's why we prepared a package `@vercel/otel` that helps you get started quickly.
 It's not extensible and you should configure OpenTelemetry manually you need to customize your setup.

 ### Using `@vercel/otel`